Mexicana de Aviación (1921–2010): Livery

-A Mexicana Airbus A330-200 taxiing at Cancún International Airport, Mexico (2009).

 Mexicana introduced new livery in the second half of 2008.
 It consists of a "eurowhite" fuselage with the front in marine blue outlining a stylized eagle.
 The tail features the same eagle in marine blue with a light-blue background.
 The new graphic design is the work of Danish design agency Design:Success and Kristofer Matti, Peter Danroth & Gabriel Martínez Meave, a renowned Mexican designer who has received several international awards, most recent of them from the Type Directors Club.
 This livery was used until the airline's demise in August 2010.

 During the 1970s and the 1980s, the original Mexicana livery consisted of a white fuselage with gold stripes.
 This livery was used mainly on Boeing 727-200s.

 In 1991, Mexicana introduced a new livery, this time with coloured tails.
 This special 'Mexican tapestry-style' livery was used mainly on Boeing 727-200s, Airbus A320-200s and Fokker F100s.